ankaAR/bestiario5e/_creatures/sea-spawn.md

 ***Piscine Anatomy.*** The sea spawn has one or more of the following attack options, provided it has the appropriate anatomy:

 Bite.
 Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 4 (1d4+2) piercing damage.
+Impacto: 4 (1d4+2) puntos de daño perforante.

 Poison Quills.
 Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), una criatura.
 Impacto: 3 (1d6) poison damage, and the target must succeed on a DC 12 Constitution saving throw or be poisoned for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.